cyberark/conjur/design/authenticators_api.md

 1. enabled: these authenticators are whitelisted in the CONJUR_AUTHENTICATORS variable.

-Section 1 has important data but it shouldn't be here, but rather in the docs.
+Section 1 has important data but it shouldn't be here, but rather [in the docs]((authenticators_api.md#track-implemented-authenticators-in-the-authenticators-endpoint)).
 It has nothing to do with the given Conjur instance and just describes the authenticators that are implemented in Conjur.

 Sections 2 & 3 combined _can_ help a conjur user to know if he can use an authenticator but that's not entirely true. some authenticators need further configuration than